pickeloe5/fuffle-legacy/README.md

 backend development.
 Why take time to write controllers, models, and views all separately when you can generate models and controllers from your views?
-Well, that's exactly what Fuffle solves, write your views and a json object for your model either in the view, or in a seperate file.
+Well, that's exactly what Fuffle solves, write your views and a json object for your model either in the view, or in a separate file.
 Your models can hold static values, or pull from a database, and you can still write custom controllers if you want.